-Instead, pick a challenging but not excessively heavy weight and crank out as many reps as you can, with a full range of motion, until muscle failure.
+Instead, pick a challenging but not excessively heavy weight and lift with a full range of motion, until muscle failure.
 This is a true metabolic workout that can produce better results.

 Metabolic training can be superior to traditional cardio workouts because you’re making an active effort to maximize the benefits of your workout while taking advantage of resistance training benefits.
 If you’re already doing cardio on your off days, a metabolic workout can further boost your cardiovascular benefits.